Should I sit the GAMSAT?

 When calculating your overall score the final section is given double weighting.
 It is worth considering if the skills being tested in the GAMSAT such as essay writing and scientific reasoning play to your individual strengths.
 For example, someone with a science-based background may find Section 3 easier, and needing less preparation time, than someone who has previously studied the humanities.

-Which Universities Require the GAMSAT?
+Which Universities Require candidates to sit the GAMSAT?

 - University of Liverpool